Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return e
 ```

 Once again, we can remove space from operators.
 Then we can use [ternary operators](https://www.wikiwand.com/en/%3F:#/Python) to move the if and else statement to one line.
 Ternary operators work in the form of `result = x if a > b else y`.
 Using this, we can put most of the logic and `for` loop on the same line.
-Also on the same line, we can add a semicolon and add our `i+=1;` and have the entire `for` loop and logic on the same line.
+Also on the same line, we can add a semicolon and add our `i+=1;` and have the entire `for` loop and logic on the same line!

 ```
 def s(n): # 153 Bytes